marcospgsilva/identicons/README.md

 Then, run the command iex -S mix to start the Interactive Elixir terminal.

-Now, run `Identicon.generate("Here you write the string to be generated the Identicon")` and a file will be created in the project root directory.
+Now, run `Identicon.generate("Here you write the string to generate the Identicon")` and a file will be created in the project root directory.